niqjohnson/capitaljs/README.md

 ### Amortization

-Calculate the monthly payment ofan amortizing loan (like a mortgage) and how the loan has amortized after a specified period of time.
+Calculate the monthly payment of an amortizing loan (like a mortgage) and how the loan has amortized after a specified period of time.

 #### Options